 7,300 power plants

-travels across 160,000 miles of high-voltage power lines to local utilities.
-From there, utilities distribute the electricity via low-voltage power wires to our cities and homes.
+travels across 160,000 miles of high-voltage power lines to local energy companies.
+From there, energy companies distribute the energy via low-voltage power wires to our cities and homes.

 This complex, interconnected system is known as the electric grid.
 In America, there are three main grid networks: one for the eastern, central and western parts of the country.

 Local entities known as Regional Transmission Organizations, or RTOs, manage the flow of energy through the grid.
 At Exelon, the RTOs for our 14 nuclear power plants are

 .
 They’re essentially traffic controllers for our region’s high-voltage power lines.
 Their computer systems gauge energy supply and customer demand at any given moment, in order to direct plants to either scale production up or down in order to maintain balance.

 Yet, not all energy sources are treated equally by this system.